Detecting bot requests and how to mitigate them.

 On CMS such as Magento or WordPress, each platform has marketplace offerings focused on bots.

 - Inform Googlebot to not go to your search pages at all with a well configured robots.txt.
 You can refer to this guide by Google.
-What some websites do is let Google go on their home search page but not allow them to go any further (like going on all the pages).
+One strategy is to let Google crawl the home search page but not allow them to crawl any other pages.

 A Google Trick